smart-life-tech/logoChromium/readme.md

 `rebbot`

-to do the wifi settings
+to do the wifi settings, when its not connected to the internet

 here is the step i took to do mine.